 Borax Hot Springs

 Unique Profile of Borax Hot Springs & Borax Lake

-The unique nature of the geothermal ecosystem and mineralizing environment with great sodium borate (borax) deposits in the soil is driving researchers to the Borax Lake.
+The unique geothermal ecosystem and mineral-rich environment of Borax Lake, with its significant sodium borate deposits, are attracting researchers to the area.

-Many ecological, geochemical, geological, paleontological, mineralogical, and hydrological studies have been done.
-Surveys of aquatic invertebrates and geothermal microbes have been taken in the lake and the adjacent hot springs.
+Numerous ecological, geochemical, geological, paleontological, mineralogical, and hydrological studies have been conducted.
+Surveys of aquatic invertebrates and geothermal microbes have taken place in the lake and its adjacent hot springs.

-Scientists have monitored the population of the rare and endangered species of the Borax Lake chub found near the shore; the chub prefers the cooler temperature - around 85°F. This miraculous cyprinid fish survived and evolved within the last 10,000 years in extreme environments and can be found in Borax Lake and Lower Borax Lake only.
+Scientists have monitored the population of the rare and endangered Borax Lake chub, which is found near the shore.
+This chub prefers cooler temperatures—around 85°F—and has survived and evolved in extreme environments for the last 10,000 years, existing only in Borax Lake and Lower Borax Lake.

-The pH of the Borax water ranges between neutral and slightly alkaline which is extremely friendly to thermophilic microbes.
-The thermophiles are distributed on a temperature basis and the ratio of chlorophyll and carotenoids creating colorful edges of the thermal pools.
-Read more about a variety of pigmented bacteria of the microbial mats in the hot springs.
+The pH of the Borax water ranges between neutral and slightly alkaline, making it highly conducive to thermophilic microbes.
+These thermophiles are distributed based on temperature, and the ratio of chlorophyll to carotenoids creates colorful edges around the thermal pools.

+Borax Hot Springs